totten/loco/doc/about.md

 it gives a lot of the values I wanted from Docker (e.g.  reproducing specific builds; safely mixing versions and switching versions; avoiding conflicts with the host OS; using manifest-files and/or binaries for distribution).

-It does have an issue -- on OSX/Ubuntu, there's no nix-friendly mechanism for starting and stopping services, such as Redis or MySQL.  (*That gets into NixOS and NixOps -- which, as near as I can tell, would pose the same issue as Docker on OSX.*) You have to run each command manually... or write some custom launch scripts.
+It does have a major issue issue -- on OSX/Ubuntu, there's no nix-friendly mechanism for starting and stopping services, such as Redis or MySQL.  (*That gets into NixOS and NixOps -- which, as near as I can tell, would pose the same issue as Docker or Vagrant.*) You have to run each command manually...  or write some custom launch scripts.
 I've been using a custom launch script, but its design started to break-down as I worked on more interesting compositions.

-`docker-compose` handles this problem nicely: create a project with its own YAML file; start+stop the project; stitch together the services with environment-variables.
-I just need it to run a little differently...  skip the Docker-Linux abstractions and use bog-standard local processes instead.
-Hence, the "local-compose" (`loco`).
+`docker-compose` provides a nice mental model for this problem: create a project with its own YAML file; start+stop the project; stitch together the services with environment-variables.
+I just need it to run a little differently... skipping the Docker-Linux abstractions; using bog-standard local processes instead.

+Hence, `loco` is the "local-compose" tool.

 ## Critical Comparison